Yes, America's Anchorman is away, and this is your undocumented anchor man.

 Saturday night, the day before Easter.

-I was wondering, my uh the the rest of my family had been uh I'd just uh flown back from New York and uh the rest of my family had been up in Quebec City for a couple of days, and uh uh uh best I understood they were supposed to be back in uh around eight o'clock in the evening.
+I was wondering, the rest of my family had been, I'd just flown back from New York, and the rest of my family had been up in Quebec City for a couple of days.

-Uh time's ticking on, it's getting later and later and later, and I'm wondering where the hell they are.
+It's getting later and later and later, and I'm wondering where the hell they are.

-And you know, you start to worry, you think, well, you know, I wonder if something's happened.
+You think, well, you know, I wonder if something's happened.

 They eventually show up.

-It turns out, it turns out that they had uh they'd bought some chocolate eggs up there, Easter eggs, and when they arrived at the border post, the Quebec Vermont Border Post, uh the border guard asked them uh whether they had anything to declare, and they said, no, we just bought some chocolate.
+And when they arrived at the border post, the Quebec-Vermont border post, the border guard asked them whether they had anything to declare, and they said, no, we just bought some chocolate.

-So they immediately said what kind of chocolate.
+So they immediately said, what kind of chocolate?

 Now you're thinking, you're probably thinking, why the hell did they seize these chocolate eggs?